MelGalera/portfolio/README.md

 # PROJECTS
 <br>
-A list of data analysis and visualization projects I've worked on.
-To view a project, hover over the title and click on it.
+<p id="page_head">A list of data analysis and visualization projects I've worked on.
+To view a project, hover over the title and click on it.</p>

 <br>